Crypto137/MHDataParser/README.md

 This tool has been tested mainly with version `1.52.0.1700`, but it should be able to handle other 2016-2017 versions as well.

+Included also are `.hexpat` patterns for all file types that can be used with [ImHex](https://github.com/WerWolv/ImHex).

 ## Usage

 1. Make sure you have [.NET 6](https://dotnet.microsoft.com/en-us/download/dotnet/6.0) installed.